Lists display the information in columns. You use the settings in the column heading to sort and filter.

 To clear any of the column filters you have applied, click the View Tools button which is at the end of the column headings, on the right-hand side of a list.
 Click Reset View.

-You can configure the number of documents/tasks that display in a list.
+You can configure the number of jobs or tasks that display in a list.
 This can be selected as 25, 50 or 100 in the per page drop-down.
-The more documents/tasks included in a page, the more time it takes load the information.
+The more jobs or tasks included in a page, the more time it takes load the information.

 You can save the changed layout using Save View.
-Refer to Custom Views - Saving Changes to the View Layout.
+Refer to Saving Changes to the View Layout, Modifying and Deleting Views.